zonemaster/zonemaster-gui/docs/THEMING.md

 ### Example customization

-Here's a simple example of customizing the main color and font in custom.css:
+Here's a simple example of customizing the main color and font in `custom.css`:

 ```css
 :root {